 The island world of Oceania is divided into:

-, a microcontinent which includes the island country of New Zealand
+- Zealandia, a microcontinent that includes the island country of New Zealand.

-, the second largest island on the planet (after Greenland
+- New Guinea, the second largest island on the planet (after Greenland)

-, thousands of islands in the Pacific Ocean divided into Melanesia
+- The Pacific Islands, thousands of islands in the Pacific Ocean divided into Melanesia, Micronesia, and Polynesia.

-An estimated 42.6 million people live in Oceania/Australia; about 0.54 % of the
+An estimated 43.5 million people live in Oceania/Australia, about 0.54 % of the

 (Source: UN World Population Prospects)